sorbet/sorbet/website/docs/error-reference.md

 ## 7049

-See [Methods with Overloaded Signatures](overloads.md) for complete docs on.
+See [Methods with Overloaded Signatures](overloads.md) for complete docs on how to declare overloaded methods correctly.

 ## 7050